James V. Boone

 - Exceptional Civilian Service Award, National Security Agency, 1975, Distinguished Alumnus Award, Tulane University School of Engineering, 1994 Certificate of Recognition, National Reconnaissance Organization, 2004

-James V. Boone merged personal and family interests in electronics, aviation, and patriotism to spend his career in the United States' security establishment during the Cold War (1946-1990).
-He helped pioneer the development and use of electronics in collecting data transmitted to and from the satellites and spacecraft of the Soviet Union from both satellites and ground stations while working at the U.S. Air Force, the National Security Agency, and TRW Incorporated.
+James Virgil Boone merged personal and family loves of electronics, aviation, and patriotism to spend his career in the United States' security establishment during the Cold War (1946-1990).
+A striver and technical pioneer all through life, he helped innovate the use of electronics in collecting data transmitted to and from the satellites and spacecraft of the Soviet Union from both satellites and ground stations while working at the U.S. Air Force, the National Security Agency, and TRW Incorporated.

-Boone was accepted at Tulane University in 1951 with the intention of becoming an engineer and pilot.
-He joined the Air Force Reserve Officers Training Corps (ROTC), became the treasurer of the Joint Student Branch of the American Institute of Electrical Engineers/Institute of Radio Engineers, and was elected president of the student body of the Engineering College.
+Jim Boone enrolled at Warren Easton High School and joined a Boy Scouts of America troop founded by his father.
+It was hosted by a Catholic church while welcoming Protestants, making it an unusual inter-faith youth organization in the area.
+After attaining Eagle Scout and the Order of the Arrow and graduating from high school as his class president, Boone was accepted at Tulane University in 1951 on a scholarship with the intention of becoming a pilot.
+After failing the depth perception part of the Air Force eye exam for flight school, he joined the Air Force Reserve Officers Training Corps (ROTC).
+Boone also became the treasurer of the Joint Student Branch of the American Institute of Electrical Engineers/Institute of Radio Engineers, and was elected president of the student body of the Engineering College, where he also managed the College Honor Board.
 As a result Boone also served on the Student Council.

-During the summers he worked in Shell Oil Company's exploration division on the Gulf Coast, beginning in the data reduction group.
-There he organized data from the field crews so that the seismologists could see the patterns better and make their calculations.
-The next two years Boone joined an exploration crew.
+During the summers he worked in Shell Oil Company's seismic exploration division on the Gulf Coast, beginning in the data reduction group.
+There Boone organized data from the field crews so that the seismologists could see the patterns better and make their calculations.
+The next two years Boone joined an exploration crew, working with the local Cajun employees.
+He won their respect by not acting like a college student and by offering to read for them.
 As he recalled, "We lived on a house-boat like thing anchored in a bayou somewhere several hours by boat from Morgan City [Louisiana].
 On the edge of a swamp.
 Our job was to clear a survey path through that swamp, survey in lines, set geophones, drill and load holes with explosives, set off explosive charges, record the reflected sonic data, pick up the equipment, move ahead, and do it again.
 And again.
 And again."
 (See fourth photo below.)

 Working for the U.S. Air Force, 1955-1962

-In 1955, Cadet Major James Boone, Omicron Kappa Delta, received his bachelor’s degree in electrical engineering (BSEE) as an ROTC Distinguished Military Graduate.
-Shortly afterwards he and Gloria Marjorie Gieseler married on 5 June.
-After a short stint at Glenn L. Martin Aircraft Company in Baltimore, Maryland, Boone joined the Air Research and Development Command that year as a captain at the Wright Air Development Center at Wright-Patterson Air Force Base in Dayton, Ohio, which was responsible for airborne electronics equipment.
-He also studied for an MSEE from the Air Force Institute of Technology, graduating in 1959.
+Boone then joined the Air Research and Development Command as a captain at the Wright Air Development Center at Wright-Patterson Air Force Base in Dayton, Ohio, which was responsible for airborne electronics equipment.
+He also studied for an MSEE from the Air Force Institute of Technology, concentrating on microwave communications; his thesis was on "An Experimental Semiconductor Diode Parametric Amplifier at S-Band Frequencies."
+He graduated in 1959.

 Satellite Reconnaissance, the U.S. Air Force, and the National Security Agency